hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 ### 4.4 Reminders

-- Some classes restrict which keys may appear—see §7 (class rules).
+- Some classes restrict which keys may appear.
+See §7 for class rules.

 ---